evel4net/four-field-kono/README.md

-# ❋ Four-field Kono game
+# ❋ Four-Field Kono Game
 Four-field Kono point-and-click game made in python (using pygame) for a university CS assignment.
 The game is human vs. computer.

 ## About four-field kono